What Is Kidney Pain?

 Where are your kidneys?

 Your kidneys are two small organs shaped like beans.
 You have one on each side of your body.
 They're each about the size of your fist.
-They're below your rib cage on both sides of your spinal cord.

 Your kidneys have important jobs.
 They clean out water, acids, and waste from your blood.
 They make urine so your body flushes out the waste.
 If they're diseased or damaged in some way, they can't do their work to maintain a healthy balance of salts, minerals like calcium, and water in your blood.